-- Managed by a fund manager who buys shares on the stock exchange/JSE. - Easy to cash in when an investor needs money. - A small amount can be invested per month. - Generally beats inflation on the medium/long term. - Safe investments, as it is managed according to rules and regulations. - The investor has a variety to choose from/a wider range of shares from lower to higher degrees of risk. - Easy to invest in, as investors simply complete a few relevant forms or invest online. - Fluctuations in unit trust rates of return are often not so severe because of diversity of the investment fund. - Offer competitive returns in the form of capital growth and dividend distribution. - Fund managers are knowledgeable/experts/reliable/trustworthy as they are required to be accredited to sell unit trusts.
+- Managed by a fund manager who buys shares on the stock exchange/JSE. - Easy to cash in when an investor needs money. - A small amount can be invested per month. - Generally, beats inflation on the medium/long term. - Safe investments, as it is managed according to rules and regulations. - The investor has a variety to choose from/a wider range of shares from lower to higher degrees of risk. - Easy to invest in, as investors simply complete a few relevant forms or invest online. - Fluctuations in unit trust rates of return are often not so severe because of diversity of the investment fund. - Offer competitive returns in the form of capital growth and dividend distribution. - Fund managers are knowledgeable/experts/reliable/trustworthy as they are required to be accredited to sell unit trusts. - Lowers the potential risk, allows more people to invest in the fund.